databrary/curation/README.md

 * Make sure text IDs have leading/padding zeros
 * Do not include file_position_1 if not using clips
 * Release must be in BOTH session and participant .csv
+* Make sure filepath does NOT start with "/"

 #### volume.json